nanodlp/docs/manual/code.md

 * Synchronize movements
 * Communicate with other programs
 * Calculate many parameters using current status of the print and printer

+### Async codes

+Shutter codes being processed in parallel, it is very important to consider synchronization mechanism before using async gcode inputs.
+As it may cause issue on synchronization as it does not guaranteed, when these codes being reached controller board, which may cause printer stalls.
+It is better to move shutter open/close codes to before/after layer code inputs on profile level.

+### GCODE

+Gcode is a language being used by major controller board firmwares such as Marlin and GRBL.
+It helps do many different hardware actions.
+For more information on main commands and compatibility check [RepRap gcode page](https://reprap.org/wiki/G-code).

 ## Variables